cli1314/prof.rosen.finalproject/preposal.md

 ## Do you have any questions of your own?

-TODO: Not current.
+TODO: Not currently.
 Just thinking I'm going to fail this project. :(